Intergenerational wealth transfer: it’s all the rage

 To be eligible for the residence nil rate band the property must be your main home (i.e. it does not apply to buy-to-lets or holiday homes) and only applies where you are leaving your property to “direct descendants”.

 Since April 2020, in addition to the normal nil rate band of £325,000, the estate of each spouse can claim an additional £175,000.
 That’s an additional £350,000 on top of the existing £650,000.

 It is possible to gift cash or assets under the Potentially Exempt Transfers (PET) rules.
 You can give away all types of assets, including cash, chattels (which means personal items), property, and shares.

-For these to be free of inheritance tax you need to survive for seven years after making the gift and it must be an outright gift from which you can no longer benefit.
+For these to be free of inheritance tax you need to survive for seven years after making the gift and it must be an outright gift which you no longer benefit from.